 However, there is the largest risk of the epidural placement in pregnant women is a small amount of spinal fluid leaking, which can cause a severe headache (called a spinal headache).
 This can be fixed by anesthesia (and it is different from a regular headache).
 This happens in only very rare cases (and makes it so your positioning is important during the placement).

 You might also be at an increased risk for low blood pressure as you relax from all the pain relief (which is why we will monitor your blood pressure frequently during labor).
 If this happens, the baby’s heart rate can drop as well (but again, we are monitoring it and we have a medications that can reverse this) and may require medical intervention.
+We also give a LOT of IV fluids prior to your epidural to try to make sure this doesn’t happen.

 This can also be a perk for women experiencing high blood pressure during their third trimester (and that relaxation can be good for anyone with preeclampsia as well).